goncaloggomes/GGG/README.md

 Background: Business Analytics, Digital Marketing, Marketing & Communication fields.

 I have lived in Luxembourg for the past seven years, but I am currently living in Portugal.
-I choose to travel as something I can't live without, and I'm also an avid sportsman: kitesurf, padel, and running mostly.
+I choose to travel as something I can't live without.
+I'm also an avid sportsman: kitesurf, padel, and running mostly.

 **Get connected:**